|Riding Style||All Mountain|

 Turning Experience: The Loaded Algernon is a really fun board to turn and it has a good spring out of the turn.
 It feels like it favors a center-weighted turn but you can also put more weight off the back foot and it is pretty fun there too.

-Carving: Super fun to lay into a hard carving turn and you can really feel that extra camber spring out of the turn compared to many hybrid camber boards.
+Carving: Super fun to lay into a hard carving turn and you can really feel that extra camber springs out of the turn compared to many hybrid camber boards.
 We could carve all day on this ride.
-It feels a bit quicker through the turn than a full camber ride but it is stil super fun and rewarding.
+It feels a bit quicker through the turn than a full camber ride but it is still super fun and rewarding.